Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Modular Theory and Araki's relative entropy

 A fundamental use of the modular operator and Hamiltonian, \eqref{eq: modular operator} and \eqref{eq: def mod hamiltonian}, is in the \emph{Kubo-Martin-Schwinger (KMS) conditions} \cite{kubo1957statistical, martin1959theory}.
 A state $\ket{\Psi}$ satisfies the KMS conditions wrt a von Neumann algebra $\mathcal{A}$ if

-When \eqref{eq: KMS condition} holds one says that $\ket{\Psi}$ is at thermal equilibrium, with temperature $T = 1$, with respect to the modular Hamiltonian $K_{\Psi}$, see \eqref{eq: def mod hamiltonian}.\footnote{Be careful not to overstate this observation, see latter.} The rest of this paragraph is devoted to proving that the cyclic and separating vector $\ket{\Psi}$ satisfies the KMS condition with respect to its von Neumann algebra $\mathcal{A}$.
-The first result we use is the polar decomposition of the Tomita operator\footnote{This decomposition explains the wording ``modular'' associated to $\Delta_{\Psi}$.}
+When \eqref{eq: KMS condition} holds one says that $\ket{\Psi}$ is at thermal equilibrium, with temperature $T = 1$, with respect to the modular Hamiltonian $K_{\Psi}$, see \eqref{eq: def mod hamiltonian}.\footnote{Be careful not to overstate this observation, see latter.} Actually, the cyclic and separating vector $\ket{\Psi} \in \mathscr{H}_\Om$ satisfies the KMS conditions wrt $\mathcal{A}$.